“Conversion Rate Optimization (CRO) is not a trick, but a well-defined strategy that deepens as we explore.”

 If you’re a business owner, your website is not there for charity!

-You took time to design the perfect site to generate more revenue to your business either directly or indirectly.
+You took the time to design the perfect site to generate more revenue for your business either directly or indirectly.

 However, have you given enough thought about how your customers behave once they land on your website?

 A survey conducted by the Stan Team on our clients found that 8 out of 10 website owners didn’t consider the conversion rate as a factor before approving the design and content of their website.